HemingwayLee/mongodb-cheatsheet/cloud/dynamodb/localServer/aws-cli/README.md

 # Note
 * dynamodb is schemaless (except key schema)
 * The number of `--attribute-definitions` and the number of `--key-schema` must match
+* By default, it will replace an existing item if you insert the same primary key